AllegrettoJ/GroupRec/README.md

 - 'totalInterest': Each user's total interests for the POIs'category he/she visited
 - 'reachEndNode': Whether the ideal itineray is found.
 If found, reachEndNode = True
 - 'totalPopInt': totalPopInt is to calculate both popularity of POIs and each user's preference.
 The fomulation is totalPopInt = 0.5 * totalProfit + 0.5 TotalInterest.
 We use 0.5 as the weight between totalProfit and totalInterest.
-- 'maxInterest': In terms of the whole itinerary, the category of POI which has the miximum
+- 'maxInterest': User's maximum interset of category which is also recommended to the whole Itinerary
-- 'minInterest': In terms of the whole itinerary, the category of POI that meets the user's interest
+- 'minInterest': User's minimum interset of category which is also recommended to the whole Itinerary
-- 'tour':
+- 'tour': The total tour of itinerary, using the '-' to link two POIs